 The Pushbikes:

-Molly is a 1920s/30s BSA 3 speed stepthrough pushbike, she’s was my main commuter in Bristol.
+Molly is a 1920s/30s BSA 3 speed stepthrough pushbike, she was my main commuter in Bristol but now basically sits resting.
+The hills around my house are kinda steep for the rod brakes.

-Despite only having 1.5 She now has a full complment of (sadly, Sturmey Archer – not the original BSA) functioning gears (she’ll sometimes give me second, depending on her mood) complete with a fully rebuilt rear wheel, brakes that scare the beejeezes out of me when wet (or at least fill me with that ‘fuck, I’m not going to stop’ sensation), I adore her.
+Despite only having 1.5 She now has a full complement of (sadly) Sturmey Archer (not the original BSA) gears (she’ll sometimes give me second, depending on her mood) complete with a fully rebuilt rear wheel, brakes that scare the beejeezes out of me when wet (or at least fill me with that ‘fuck, I’m not going to stop’ sensation), I adore her.
 She’s awesomely comfy, chatters away to me quietly, and is delightfully archaic.

-We currently have Rebecca, my 1969 Morris Minor… the trans atlantic minor.
+Rebecca’s my 1969 Morris Minor… the trans-Atlantic minor.
 When we emigrated, we shipped her over from the UK…

 I’ve owned Rebecca a very long time.
 She’s been ruined by a garage once, then restored by Jonathon and Co of JLH Minors.
 There’s so much to say about her, and also not a lot.
 She’s just a Minor, but she’s my Minor and I very much enjoy driving her.
 Not to say she couldn’t be improved.
 Anyhow.